wdelfuego/nova-calendar/README.md

 <h1 align="center">Event calendar for Laravel Nova</h1>

-<p align="center">An event calendar that displays Nova resources or other time-related data in your Nova 4 project on a monthly calendar view that adapts nicely to clear and dark mode.</p>
+<p align="center">An event calendar that displays Nova resources or other time-related data in your Nova project on a monthly calendar view that adapts nicely to clear and dark mode.</p>

 ![The design of the calendar in both clear and dark mode](https://github.com/wdelfuego/nova-calendar/blob/main/resources/doc/screenshot.jpg?raw=true)

 # Package is abandoned
 As of 2025, I have moved my development efforts to [Filament](https://filamentphp.com) and am no longer using or working on this package.

-Feel free to take over a fork, just make sure you respect the [license](#license).

 You are free to make and distribute modified versions of this package publicly as long as you distribute it for free, as a stand-alone package and under the same dual licensing model.